Buddha Peace And Ways Of Practicing It

 - Trying to put an end to wanting and Craving– the Second noble truth is to understand the root of sufferings which comes from need, unawareness, and the passion of joy and material goods.

 - Continue Learning– the Third noble truth is to recognize that sufferings can end.
-These sufferings refer to both in life and divine terms.
+Besides, these sufferings refer to both in life and divine terms.
 End to sufferings is knowledge, explanation, and act.

 - Aspire to nirvana– Fourth truth refers to the way that leads to the end of sufferings, the path of Buddha.
 Moreover, Sufferings come to an end when one finds awareness and nirvana.
 To achieve nirvana, one has to live as per the noble eightfold path.